martinkearn/Azure-pass-manager/README.md

 ### Getting your codes
 You'll need some Azure codes first.
 This is not handled by the Azure Pass Manager system, but it is easy to request in another system.
 1. Order codes at https://requests.microsoftazurepass.com.
+1. 'Passes for Field - {region} FY18' is generally the most appropriate choice as it is managed centrally, but it is up to you
 1. If you request is approved, you'll receive an email with your codes as a CSV file and the expiration date.

 ### Upload your codes and create an event